-The Long Shot
+The Revenge of the Normal Republicans

 Hurd was dumbfounded.
 He believed that Trump deserved to be impeached—not just for inciting the violence at the Capitol but also for his recorded phone call with the Georgia secretary of state, in which the president asked a top election official to falsify ballots.
 (Hurd says these circumstances differ from Trump’s first impeachment, which he agonized over and ultimately voted against, because there was “a clear violation of the law” in the run-up to January 6.)
 Letting Trump off the hook, Hurd says, was bad enough.
 For the Republican National Committee to gather more than a year after the insurrection and pass a resolution justifying the death and destruction at the U.S. Capitol was a “new level of crazy”—and, to him, proof that the party needs an intervention.

-The irony, I tell him, is that these are the people—the best-connected local Republican leaders —who will play an outsize role in determining whether an intervention is successful.
+The irony, I tell him, is that these are the people—the best-connected local Republican leaders—who will play an outsize role in determining whether an intervention is successful.
 These are the people who do the most influencing and organizing and favor-trading in their state parties.
 These are the first hands he’ll have to shake in Iowa and New Hampshire and South Carolina if he decides to run for president.

 Hurd stares at me blankly.
 Finally, he arches an eyebrow.
 “Why?”